Big Oil’s green makeover

 After years of trying to impress investors by building bigger oil and gas reserves, BP earlier this year said it would stop looking for oil and gas in new areas and would slash oil and gas output by 40 percent.
 Last quarter it also sharply wrote down the value of its oil and gas reserves.

-The new strategy might be good for the world, but tough on the company in the short run.
+The new strategy might be good for the world, but tough on the company in the short r

-Sanyal said that BP expects dividends in the range of 8 to 10 percent -- a solid, stable performance but perhaps falling short of the oil industry’s traditional returns on investment.
+Sanyal said that BP expects returns on renewable investments in the range of 8 to 10 percent — a solid, stable performance but perhaps falling short of the oil industry’s traditional returns.
 BP recently cut its dividend and Royal Dutch Shell slashed its dividend for the first time since World War II, a blow for shareholders, especially British pension systems that rely heavily on Big Oil’s checks.

 “We’re not promising the world.
 We’re promising 8 to 10 percent,” Looney said in answering questions from stock analysts on Monday.